 Mt.
 Guiting Guiting is one of the toughest hikes in the Philippines and is actually the training ground for Filipinos before they head to Nepal to attempt Mt.
 Everest!
 Don’t get scared off yet, although it is a big peak for the Philippines, it stands at 2048m above sea level, which isn’t a huge peak as far as mountaineering goes.
-G2 as Mt.
-Guiting Guiting is often referred to as a hike for everyone and is great team activity or as a solo experience with views you can’t dream up.
+Mt.
+Guiting Guiting, also known as G2′ is often referred to as a hike for everyone and is a great team activity or a solo experience with views you can’t dream up.

 In this Guiting Guiting Trekking Guide I will detail: